 Practicum training in clinical assessment and intervention under the close supervision of one or more registered clinical psychologists in a community setting.
 This course is required of all graduate students in the clinical psychology Ph.D. program.
-The minimum duration is 350 hours.
-Students are encouraged to apply for practicum placements from an approved list of supervisors and sites.
-Prerequisites: Completion of Practicum in Clinical Psychology I. Pass/Fail.
-1 Credit
+The

 PS9304 Practicum in Clinical Psychology III